CodecNeRF: Toward Fast Encoding and Decoding, Compact, and High-quality Novel-view Synthesis: Experiments

 \subsection{Implementation Details}

 To train our base model, we randomly choose 16 input images and camera poses to produce a triplane representation and predict the remaining novel views.
-We use three spatial resolutions \{$V_{1}, V_{2}, V_{3}$\} = \{64, 128, 256\} and channel size $C$ = 32 for our multi-resolution triplanes.
-For category-specific training, we set the codebook size $K=1024$ and the codebook dimension $C'=16$.
-In the category-agnostic version, the codebook size is increased to 4096 while the dimension remains the same for the compact representation.
-Also, considering the capacity of our model, we double the size of the hidden layer dimension from 256 to 512 in the MLP decoder when training the Objaverse dataset.

-In the finetuning stage, we first generated an initial representation using predetermined 16 view indices and trained the triplane feature with an MLP decoder in an optimization-based approach.
-We finetune the model using 24 images and then test it on the remaining views.
-Note that the 16 images used to generate the initial triplane representations are a subset of the 24 images used to fine-tune the model, and the 24 images are all used to train the baseline K-planes model for a fair comparison.
-We set the LoRA's rank to 4 and connected it to every layer in the decoder.
-Different rank sizes showed a trade-off between compactness and quality.
-Please see the supplementary for the ablation study.
+We used two spatial resolutions \{$V_{1}, V_{2}$\} = \{64, 128\} and channel size $C$ = 32 for our multi-resolution triplanes.
+The MLP decoders are of 6 layers with hidden dimensions 64 for coarse and fine decoders, respectively.
+We set the codebook size $K=8192$ and dimension $C'=32$.
+In the finetuning stage, we first generated an initial representation using predetermined 16 view indices and finetuned the triplane features with MLP decoders in an optimization-based approach.
+We finetuned the model using 24 images and tested it on the remaining views.
+Note that the 16 images used to generate the initial triplane representations are a subset of the 24 training images, and the same images are all used to train baselines for a fair comparison.
+For the DTU dataset, we choose 8 input images for base model training and 16 images for finetuning.
+We set the LoRA's rank to 4 in every layer of the decoder.